osievert/cpp-for-a-physicist/4-old-vs-new/README.md

 - the equals sign invites implicit type conversion

 Implicit type conversion happens when the compiler has a value of one type, and it needs to assign that to a variable which is a different type.
-For may such type conversions, the compiler has rules that it follows to convert one type into another type.
-Implicit type conversion is generally thought to be a problem, not an advantege, because
+For many such type conversions, the compiler has rules that it follows to convert one type into another type.
+Implicit type conversion is generally thought to be a problem, not an advantage, because
 - It happens implicitly, behind the scenes.
 It is not obvious looking at the source code that a type conversion is happening
 - Implicit type conversions are mysterious, and it is not uncommon for an unexpected conversion to